 Food and sharing meals is one of the greatest pleasures of travel, after a long day of riding your appetite is significantly sharpened making your meal not just more enjoyable but making you more inclined to try new and unusual flavours.
 Hunger is the best sauce and like an army, cyclists travel on their stomach.
 Whilst sitting in a restaurant is always pleasant the most memorable meals are often the spontaneous ones, when you pull up to a café, or grab a snack from a street vendor, and eat your meal with strangers taking a break in their own day.

 Depending on the country and the season you might be able to refresh yourself with fruit picked fresh from the tree.
 Nothing beats eating a juicy sun-warmed pineapple that was cut free just moments before.
-On my most recent Skedaddle trip in Myanmar it was melon season, we passed row after row of ponderous melons, their stalks tied to canes with bailer twine to stop their heavy flesh contacting the ground.
+On my most recent Skedaddle trip it was melon season.
+We passed row after row of ponderous melons, their stalks tied to canes with bailer twine to stop their heavy flesh contacting the ground.
 We could smell the ripeness as we cycled past, perfectly sweet to the point of almost bursting open.
 When we came across some pickers by the roadside we were offered one to sample; cut into wide slices and handed around the group we ate it in big clumsy bites with the juice running down our chins.
 It beats a dry cereal bar as a riding snack any day!

 Get out there!